docsforadobe/illustrator-scripting-guide/docs/jsobjref/ParagraphAttributes.md

 Specifies the properties and attributes of a paragraph contained in a text frame.

 !!! note
-    Paragraph attributes do not have default values, and are `undefined` untile xplicitly set.
+    Paragraph attributes do not have default values, and are `undefined` until explicitly set.

 ---